| Mounting evidence of US

 question the old Nile treaties with Egypt, which has extensive interests

+in Sudan.
 At present, the oil sector is controlled largely by China (with 40

 percent), but Pakistan, Malaysia, Russia and France also have holdings.